-One of the essential requirements for today’s parents is to protect their kid’s security and privacy on their iPhones.
+One of today’s parents' essential requirements is protecting their kids' security and privacy on their iPhones.
 Since an Apple ID account contains contacts and email addresses, photos and videos, purchase history, and credit card information, it is crucial to protect this data.

 Many users turn on their two-factor authentication and find it difficult to disable it.
 In this guide, I will briefly describe two-factor authentication and how you can disable it on your iPhone.

 Two-factor authentication is a safety feature that requires you to enter a secondary code in addition to your password when logging in from a new or untrusted device.
 You require two ways to demonstrate your identity - a password and a verification code that is normally sent to your phone.